thycotic/dsv-docs/product/dynamic-secrets/azure.md

 The following Azure roles and Azure Active Directory permissions are required, regardless of which authentication method is used:

-"Owner" role for the subscription scope
+* "Owner" role for the subscription scope
-"Read and write all applications" permission in azure active directory
+* "Read and write all applications" permission in Azure Active Directory.

 These permissions can be configured through the Azure Portal, CLI tool, or PowerShell.
-In your Azure subscription, your account must have Microsoft.Authorization/*/Write access to assign an AD app to a role.
+In your Azure subscription, ensure that your account has Microsoft.Authorization/*/Write access to assign an AD app to a role.
 This action is granted through the Owner role or User Access Administrator role.
 If your account is assigned to the Contributor role, you don't have adequate permission.
 You will receive an error when attempting to assign the service principal to a role.